 The Concordat to support research integrity provides a comprehensive national framework for good research conduct and its governance.
 The Concordat has been developed by Universities UK in collaboration with the funding and research councils, the Welcome Trust and various government departments.

-The University’s Research Ethics & Integrity Committee is responsible for ensuring that the governance and policy context for the undertaking of research within the University is optimal (up-to-date with current legislation, ethically appropriate and fit-for-purpose).
+The University’s Research Committee is responsible for ensuring that the governance and policy context for the undertaking of research within the University is optimal (up-to-date with current legislation, ethically appropriate and fit-for-purpose).

 There is a University procedure for Investigating Allegations of Misconduct in Researchas part of the wider University policies and procedures.
 This procedure follows UKRIO guidance.

-The named person for receiving allegations of misconduct is Professor Tim Thornton (Deputy Vice Chancellor).
+The named point of contact for whistle-blowers or any other person wishing to raise concerns about the integrity of research at the University, including any allegations of misconduct is Professor Tim Thornton (Deputy Vice Chancellor).